shalommmitz/localstack_cdk_python__template/README.md

 ### debug_lambda

-The most usefull script when itterating on a Lambda's source code.
+The most useful script when iterating on a Lambda's source code.

 This script will vi a Lambda, then deploy the modified code, then run the 'test' script to trigger the Lambda.
-Rince and repeate.
+Rinse and repeat.

+### update_lambdas

+This scripts upload the current code of the Lambda (present at the folder lambda_functions) to AWS.
+This script is called by the script 'debug_lambda'

 ### show_localstack_status

-A script to show which AWS-services are running or avialable by the running localstack instance
+A script to show which AWS-services are running or available by the running localstack instance

-show_restApi_resources
+### show_restApi_resources

+A script to show the available REST API paths

-start_localstack
+### start_localstack

+A script to start the localstack.
+You will normally execute this script as the first action.

-test
+### test

-update_lambdas
+End-to-end example test: sends a URL to the gateway, which runs the Lambda, which accesses the

 ## Using in "real AWS" environment (I.e., w/o localstack)

   Of course we want to move to working in the 'real' AWS environment after the heavy development stage is done.

   The only thing you need to do differently is to NOT enter 'y' when you run `./create_and_deploy_stack`

 ## Updating localstack (do this once in a blue moon)